mozilla-l10n/styleguides/docs/guidelines/firefox_marketing.md

 * Are demanding customers
 * Often do their own research to fully understand all options

+Within Conscious Choosers there are two groups that we try to speak to specifically. **Caring Confidentials** and **Adventurous Amplifiers**.

+Caring Confidentials:

+* Most likely to already be Firefox users
+* Prioritize privacy, and are willing to spend money to ensure their digital safety
+* Believe that the internet has a responsibility to protect its citizens

+Adventurous Amplifiers:

+* Trend followers and trend setters
+* Want their friends and followers to witness the good choices they are making
+* Strive to influence their community to make thoughtful choices as well

 ### Our Brand Attributes and the Firefox Brand Personality

 | **Attribute** | **Firefox Brand Personality** |